Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Enjoy The Forgotten Coast

 Apalachicola, St. George Island, and Eastpoint are lovely parts of Franklin County to visit (Port St. Joe is in Gulf County).
-From the beautiful beaches to the delicious local restaurants with fresh seafood, we bet you’ll have a wonderful time touring around.
+From the beautiful beaches and the state park to the delicious local restaurants with fresh seafood, we bet you’ll have a wonderful time touring around.

 Posted in